ondrej-kvasnovsky/vaadin-7-on-grails-2/table_container.md

 ### Step 4

-Runn application and see the table with GORM objects.
+Runn application and see the table with GORM objects from database.